 Understanding the needs of individuals

 We know that there are about 8,000 people in Leeds living with dementia.
 We engaged with around 800 people during the project and we learned a lot.
-Some of our work on the project informed our response during COVID, this recent press release highlighted the impact and it is mentioned in Leeds’s dementia strategy for 2020 – 2025.
+Some of our work on the project informed our response during the COVID-19 pandemic, this recent press release highlighted the impact and it is mentioned in Leeds’s dementia strategy for 2020 – 2025.

 But even within that population of people living with dementia, we don’t know: